 Although it is understandable that parts of a community's cultural fabric wear thin, it is still important to at least recognize the community's cultural resources so the knowledge of what does exist is available to preservationists.
 And while a professional may be able to document significant buildings or landmarks as cultural important, it is the members of the community, those who live and die there, who are the best experts to identify those aspects that make their community unique in all the world.
-Benton's unique buildings and landmarks both create and define its cultural heritage.
+For the Town, the presence of Father Mazzuchulli's church and the Masonic Lodge in the hamlet of New Diggings are just such two buildings that make it so remarkable.